Intervention/docs/zodiac/v7/api/sign.md

 > public SignInterface::compatibility(ZodiacInterface $sign): float

-Some say said that zodiac signs have a certain type astrological compatibility with each other.
+Some say that zodiac signs have a certain type of astrological compatibility with each other.
 While some combinations are said to be compatible, others not so much (if you believe in it).